 - 6 Should I take use the boat or regular hike option to get to Rainbow Bridge?

-You basically have 2 options to hike to Rainbow Bridge:
+There are 2 main options to hike to Rainbow Bridge National Monument:

 - By boat (then hike 1-2 miles to it).